Startup-Stack/spreed/docs/conversation.md

         + `401 Unauthorized` When the participant is a guest
         + `404 Not Found` When the conversation could not be found for the participant

-## Set listable flags for a conversation
+## Set listable scope for a conversation

 * Method: `PUT`
 * Endpoint: `/room/{token}/listable`